-Everyone collects experiences while travelling and nothing different is happening on our trips.
+Everyone collects experiences while traveling and nothing different is happening on our trips.
 As I really don’t like to spread tips all over the following posts, I collected them here for you.
-This might help you prepare your trip.
+This might help you prepare for your trip.
 You should at least know about these things before visiting these Israel and Jordan.

 Jordan Pass is a must!

 If you don’t want to feel stupid (next to the guy who was smart enough to get a Jordan Pass) and want to cut costs, get yourself a Jordan Pass before your trip.
 You’ll avoid the lines and save tons of cash.
 Print it before your flight to Jordan and take good care of it.
 It includes the visa fees and entry fees to Petra and all other major sights of the country.
 It costs 80€, which is covered alone by the visa and Petra fees.
 Wadi Rum and all the sights in Amman were therefore for free.

 You can get the Jordan Pass here: https://www.jordanpass.jo/

 Safety in Jordan

 As we only stayed in the Old Town of Amman and just visited the touristic attractions of the city, we felt very safe.
 Everyone with a few working brain cells will not have any kind of problem here.
 Common sense, you know!